 2) Familiarity with Adobe Lightroom and Photoshop

-3) Your own camera gear including a DSLR, an ultra-wide zoom lens, and a sturdy tripod
+3) Your own camera gear including a DSLR or mirrorless camera, an ultra-wide zoom lens, a telephoto lens, and a sturdy tripod

 4) A notebook PC with Adobe CC (Lightroom and Photoshop) installed.
-Do no use Photoshop Elements or any "light" version of Photoshop.
+Do not use Photoshop Elements or any "light" version of Photoshop.

 1) Every participant must be in reasonably good physical shape and able to hike 2-3 miles a day on uneven terrain while carrying their own gear.